-In this post, the fifth in the series about the Wild Atlantic Way’s hidden gems (the first covered Mayo, the second Galway, the third Cork, the fourth Kerry), Richard Creagh (co-author of Exploring Ireland’s Wild Atlantic Way) takes a look at county Clare.
+This post, the second in the series about the Wild Atlantic Way’s hidden gems (which includes Donegal, Sligo and Leitrim, Mayo, Galway, Kerry and Cork), David Flanagan (co-author of Exploring Ireland’s Wild Atlantic Way) takes a look at county Clare.

 The west coast of Clare has a few big hitters in the tourism game but there are plenty of places that are still under the radar.
 Though I’m from Cork and live in Kerry I think this is the county I prefer the most, not least for the following five places.

 Carrigaholt’s biggest claim to fame is probably a very brief mention as “a beautiful spot” in the little known Irish film Perrier’s Bounty.
 Not many people know the film and I’m sure even fewer know the village.
 But it is indeed a beautiful spot, and the surrounding area has plenty going for it too.

 Not too far away in the village of Querrin (yes, I’m stretching the Carrigaholt thing a bit…) is Pure Camping, a fantastic site that caters to seasoned tent dwellers as well as camping virgins.
 If you haven’t brought your own shelter you can rent one of the gorgeous bell tents, furnished with everything you could need, including a wood stove for extra cosiness.
 There’s a pizza oven, acres of native woodland, an on-site sauna and summer yoga classes.
 All in all it’s a more memorable affair than most campsites.